huorswords/Microsoft.Extensions.Logging.Log4Net.AspNetCore/README.md

 * [@twenzel](https://github.com/twenzel) by his great job on adapting the library to the new logging recomendations for .NET Core 2.
 * [@sBoff](https://github.com/sBoff) by the fix of the mutiple calls to XmlConfigurator.Configure issue.
+* [@kastwey](https://github.com/kastwey) by the feature to allow to replace values of log4net.config using the *Microsoft.Extensions.Configuration*.